 Welcome!
 I am an Assistant Professor of Political Science at NYU Shanghai.
-My research centers on authoritarian leaders’ governing strategy with a regional focus on China.
-I study 1) how Chinese leaders attempt to enhance government accountability through legal institutions; and 2) how societal actors’ engagement in these institutions feeds back into the leaders’ strategy.
+My research is in comparative politics, particularly on 1) authoritarian institutions and 2) language standardization, with a regional focus on China.
 My works have been published in Asian Survey, Comparative Political Studies and Journal of Political Institutions and Political Economy.

 I received my PhD in Political Science from UC Berkeley in 2021.
 Prior to joining NYU Shanghai, I was a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.